bvetsa/AgentForge/ARCHITECTURE.md

 Responsibilities:

 - Initialize shared state
+- Resolve project context behavior
+- Initialize the tool registry when project context is enabled
+- Gather deterministic tool context from each agent's `allowed_tools`
 - Run agents in order
 - Check that required input keys exist
 - Update state after each agent
 - Record trace events
+- Record tool call events
 - Save run artifacts

-The runner is the core of the MVP.
+The runner is the core engine.
+It, not the LLM, decides which Phase 2 tools are called.

 ### Shared State